 Wilton is a very small town located in the state of New Hampshire.
 With a population of 3,966 people and just one neighborhood, Wilton is the 112th largest community in New Hampshire.
-Wilton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Wilton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Wilton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wilton are a mix of both white- and blue-collar jobs.
 Overall, Wilton is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Wilton who work in management occupations (16.06%), office and administrative support (16.01%), and sales jobs (10.09%).